Partial Knee Replacement

-UKA surgery may reduce post-operative pain and have a shorter recovery period compared to Total Knee Replacement.
-Also, UKA may have a smaller incision because the implants may be smaller.
+Partial Knee Replacement Surgery may reduce post-operative pain and have a shorter recovery period compared to Total Knee Replacement Surgery.
+Also, Partial Knee Replacement may have a smaller incision because the implants may be smaller.

 The knee has 3 compartments namely the Medial Compartment (inner side of Knee), the Lateral Compartment (outer side of Knee) and the Patellofemoral Compartment (between the Kneecap and Thigh Bone).